NiceWigg

 Jack Martin (born May 5, 1997), better known by his online alias NiceWigg, is an American Apex Legends streamer and caster.
 A former professional player, he transitioned to streaming full-time on Twitch and casting for Apex.
-Since 2021, he has been signed to 100 Thieves as a content creator.
+He is a co-owner of the gaming organization 100 Thieves.

 Playing career

 Early in his pursuit to a professional gamer and streamer, NiceWigg was working as a personal trainer in New York.
 In April 2019, he played a game with "Dizzy", who NiceWigg referred to as "the biggest Apex streamer in the world".
 The exposure from Dizzy's stream helped NiceWigg earn an increased following on his own Twitch account, and in May, he was signed to Counter Logic Gaming (CLG)'s Apex Legends roster.
 He competed as a controller player on PC; his signing to CLG made him the first ever controller player signed to a professional Apex organization.
 With CLG, NiceWigg competed at the NewEgg FragFest at the Luxor's HyperX Esports Arena in Las Vegas in September, as well as the Apex Legends Preseason Invitational in Poland.
 Also in 2019, he competed in the EXP Invitational - Apex Legends at X Games Minneapolis event.
 He also later competed in the Apex Legends Global Series (ALGS).

-NiceWigg later played with "Socks" and "bowser", with the trio forming the "Yeet Squad".
+NiceWigg later played with "Socks" and "bowswer", with the trio forming the "Yeet Squad".
 They played in the 2020 ALGS Summer Circuit - Super Regional 1 tournament.
 In October 2021, NiceWigg joined "iiTzTimmy" and "Apryze" to play under the team name "SHEEEEEEESH".
 They performed well in Apex North American regional qualifiers, earning a spot in the ALGS Pro League.
 The team paused competing together, in result skipping a Pro League match and rendering them ineligible for play.
 NiceWigg originally stated the team was suspended, but Chris Pipher, Senior Manager of ALGS Operations at Electronic Arts (EA), challenged NiceWigg's statement.
 Pipher asserted the team was disbanded, "just like every other team that has skipped a match in the Pro League".
 Shortly thereafter, NiceWigg issued an apology for what he called a "false claim", stating he should have been more knowledgeable on the ALGS rules.
 In the offseason between ALGS Year 3 and 4, NiceWigg joined iiTzTimmy and Verhulst as a member of The Dojo, an orgless team, for one North American unofficial match, called a scrimmage or "scrims" by Apex pro players.

 NiceWigg no longer competes professionally, with media outlets describing him as a former professional player.